mes-aides/ops/README.md

 A copy of this repository will be created in the folder `/opt/mes-aides` of the server.
 This repository will be automatically updated and new modifications applied every time an ssh connection is made with the private key associated with the `update_key` defined in the inventory.

+Note:
+Private and public keys should be generated manually:
+- Private should be keys added to Github secrets variable (used [here](https://github.com/betagouv/aides-jeunes-ops/blob/9f5bd32001b1b889f580e7e14213397b7af2227b/.github/workflows/pipeline.yaml#L71) for instance)
+- Public keys added to `ops.update_key` variable in the inventory

+Warning: Launching the `synchronize.yaml` playbook alone will remove continuous deploiement of server stack.
+You will need to run the `bootstrap.yaml` playbook again to re-enable it.

 ### Bootstrap server stack

 Run the command `ansible-playbook -i ./inventories/vps.yaml bootstrap.yaml` in order to bootstrap the server basic configuration.